 A5a.
 Law, regulation or relevant ethical requirements may require the auditor to perform additional procedures and take further actions.
-For example, the Ethics Pronouncement 100 Code of Professional Conduct and Ethics (EP 100) requires the auditor to take steps to respond to identified or suspected non-compliance with laws and regulations and determine whether further action is needed.
-Such steps may include the communication of identified or suspected non-compliance to other auditors within a group, including a group engagement partner, component auditors or other auditors performing work at components of a group for purposes other than the audit of the group financial statements.15
+For example, the Accounting and Corporate Regulatory Authority (ACRA) Code of Professional Conduct and Ethics for Public Accountants and

+Accounting Entities (ACRA Code) requires the auditor to take steps to respond to identified or suspected non-compliance with laws and regulations and determine whether further action is needed.
+Such steps may include the communication of identified or suspected non-compliance with laws and regulations to other auditors within a group, including a group engagement partner, component auditors or other auditors performing work at components of a group for purposes other than the audit of the group financial statements.15